diffusive_size_factor_AI

 PoreSpy’s diffusive_size_factor_AI

 method can take in an image of a pair of regions.
-An image of a conduit and its diffusive size factor was saved for comparison:
+Let’s predict the diffusice size factor for a pair of image using both AI and DNS methods:

 fname = os.path.join(path, 'pair.hdf5')